2ndLetter/kubernetes-ftw/notes/00-security-rbac.md

   ```
   no
   ```
-- `kubectl auth can-i create deployments --as dev-user` # To test as a different user
+- `kubectl auth can-i create deployments --as dev-user --namespace test` # To test as a different user

 ## Usage:
 - Imperative Way: